Gazza1996/Emerging-Technologies/README.md

 >jupyter notebook

 It will load for a few seconds and a tab in chrome should open up and have the folder appear and you will be able to run all the files in the directory.

+In order to run the python script in folder number 4 you must navigate to the folder from the cloned directory and perform the following command,

+>python digitrec.py

+It will run in the cmd prompt and will then display the image in a paint format and be saved in the folder directory as a PNG file.